Croquetx/pingkong/vibe.md

 Losing player becomes a spectator
 The game is ready to play.
 Just open index.html in a browser, and share the URL (or scan the QR code that appears) to allow others to join.
 The game will automatically connect players and implement the player rotation system as described.*

 **David:** This is excellent.
-The keyboard and the mouse controls are now working.
+The keyboard and the mouse controls are not working.
 I can't control the paddles up or down.
 Also, when a second user joins, the New Game button turns green and is ready to press, but the new player's New Game button is still gray.

 **Claude:** *I see the issues.
 Let's fix the paddle movement controls and ensure the New Game button properly enables for both players.
 Let's make a few more improvements to ensure the controls and button functionality work properly: